Information for Faculty

 Final Grade Policy

-Final Grades are submitted online through WebAdvisor.
+Final Grades are submitted online through Academic Planning.
 Grades are due 72 hours after the Final Exam for each course.
 (See How to Use WebAdvisor or Student Planning Grading).
-In the Spring 2022, grades for Seniors MUST be submitted by NOON on the Thursday after Finals.
 Please plan for grading time in advance.
 No final grades will be distributed to any students until all grades are in and processed.
 If you will be leaving Clinton at the end of the term, be sure all your grades are turned in before you leave.

-Hamilton's academic calendar has two 15-week semesters (including the final exam week).
+Hamilton’s academic calendar has two 15-week semesters (including the final exam week).
 Classes are held on National Holidays during the academic year, unless the holiday falls during a scheduled break.
-Some office may be closed on Labor Day, but classes will be in session.
-For the 2021-22 year, the Registrar's Office will be closed on Labor Day.
+Some offices may be closed on Labor Day, but classes will be in session.
+For the 2022-23 year, the Registrar’s Office will be closed on Labor Day.
+The office will be open on Martin Luther King, Jr. Day, January 16, 2023.

 - Explanation of Time Blocks